Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">11/7/2024</td>
+<td align="center">11/8/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G8WU730NP/youll-win-wont-you">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GG1UXWZX7/the-lord-of-the-rust-mountains">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Kirika offers to invest in Haru and Gaku for a 51% shareholding ratio, which would<br>give her control over their company.
-Haru uses her offer as a weapon and enters<br>a hacking tournament in order to attract other investors.</p>
+<p align="center">When Will's party finally faces the overwhelming power of Valacirca, they prepare for a fight<br>to the death... but then the dragon suddenly offers to become Will's servant.
+What is<br>Valacirca thinking, and what choice is Will going to make?</p>
 </td>
 </tr>
 </table>